sapiens/blog/_posts/2015-05-25-DDD-Concepts-As-One-Liners.md

 **Aggregate**:

-- a group of objects that need to be consistent together in order to represent a valid domain concept
+- DDD's command model representing a domain concept or a relationship between domain concepts
 - a consistency boundary around a domain concept, often represented as an object graph (from [Mathias](https://github.com/mathiasverraes))

-**Aggregate Root**: the object from the Aggregate that enforces the aggregate's consistency and acts as its 'representative'
+**Aggregate Root**: a part of the Aggregate in charge of enforcing the aggregate's consistency and acts as its 'representative'

 **Entity**: a business object representing a domain concept with a stable identity throughout changes over time

 **Value Object**: an immutable object representing a (composite) value that has domain significance

-**Domain Service**: implements a domain use case and/or provides domain utilities
+**Domain Service**: encapsulation of pure domain behaviour that doesn't have its own persisted state e.g calculate tax

 **Application Service**: acts as an adapter between the app's clients and the domain